andnig/.dotfiles/windows_wsl.md

     ```
 14. Run `ssh-add` to add ssh key to ssh-agent.

+## VSCode
+For now, vscode is is not automatically configured as it's kinda shitshow with WSL.
+Run `./ansible.sh --tag vscode` to install the extensions (not sure if this works due to windows).
+Then manually configure the settings, or copy the settings.json from
+`configs/vscode_wsl/settings.json` to the vscode settings folder
+(`%APPDATA%\Code\User\settings.json`)

 ## Syncthing
 Open syncthing in your Pixel 6 and the web interface of the new computer on localhost:8384.
 On Pixel 6, add the new device - when asked for confirmation on the new device select "introducer"